mira97ali/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Created a file 101-symbolic_link_permissions

-Wrote a script that changes the owner and the group owner of _hello to vincent and staff using "sudo chown"
+Wrote a script that changes the owner and the group owner of _hello to vincent and staff using "chown -h vincent:staff _hello"